afshinmoradiAI/3_LogisticRegression_STR/README.md

 python your_script_name.py --vcf example.vcf --out result --fam example.fam --minmaf 0.05 --str-only --max-iter 200

 ```

-#### Arguments:

 --vcf example.vcf specifies the input VCF file.
 --out result sets the prefix for the output files.
 --fam example.fam specifies the FAM file with phenotype information.
 --minmaf 0.05 sets the minimum minor allele frequency (MAF) for filtering (optional).
 --str-only ensures that only STRs are analyzed.
 --max-iter 200 sets the maximum number of iterations for logistic regression (optional).

 Output Explanation